ellenlowing/woodpeckersPro/README.md

 # Circuitry
 ## Circuit Diagram
 ![alt text](https://github.com/ellenlowing/woodpeckersPro/blob/master/assets/EK210%20Woodpecker%20circuit.png)
+Remark:
+- FONA 808 Shield is not shown in the diagram.
+Simply put the shield on top of the main Arduino (the one without MP3 player shield)
+- Resistor used in series with solar panel depends on the voltage of solar panel and RC battery
+- Resistors used to indicate voltage have to be of the same value
+- Plug in the speaker's audio jack to the MP3 player shield
 ## Bill of Materials
 - 2 Arduinos: control overall operation of device
 - Sparkfun MP3 player shield: facilitate mp3 playing